hfoffani/PID-controller/README.md

 Each of the three hyperparameters P, I and D controls the actuator in three different ways:

-The *P (proportional)* control is the main drive.
-In the steering wheel, it would try to keep the car as close as possible to the desired path.
-Small changes in this value move the car inside or outside the lane.
+The *P (proportional)* control is the primary drive.
+In the steering wheel, it would try to keep the vehicle as close as possible to the desired path.
+Small changes in this value move the auto inside or outside the lane.

 The *D (derivative)* control predicts future behavior.
 If the error rate increases it accelerates the actuator and vice-versa providing stability to